 I know many anglers, cast out and start retrieving almost immediately.
 This works well, if the fish are feeding near the surface, or are prepared to raise to give chase.
 But, we all know that fish often like to swim closer to the bottom.
 So I often cast out, and wait until I think the lure is close or on the bottom before a start my retrieve.

 During the retrieve, giving the rod tip slight jerks, causes the lure to dart quickly through the water.
 This gives the lure a more pronounced action which is better at triggering a predatory response from interested fish

 4) Vary retrieval speed.

 In my experience, most trout anglers fish their kastmasters too fast.
 I suggest reeling them in at varying speeds to see what the fish prefer.
 The kastmaster design is very forgiving and can be retrieved as fast or as slowly as desired.

 If you wind in superfast, the kastmaster darts across the surface.
 This is certainly too fast to interest trout but some more predatory fish could be keen.
 I have never had much luck skating them across the surface.

-A moderate fast retrieve results in a tight wobble and the lure trends to lift towards the surface.
+A moderately fast retrieve results in a tight wobble and the lure tends to lift towards the surface.
 This action somewhat resembles a fleeing baitfish.
 This speed is more suited for targeting Rainbow than brown trout in my experience.

 Fishing with a very slow retrieve will have the Kastmaster rubbing across the bottom.
 This can work well on clean bottoms.
 Trend to catch more flatfish, and the occasional salmon than trout.